mapsteps/wp-video-popup/readme.txt

 = What about private Vimeo videos =
 Private vimeo videos add an extra string to the URL like this: `https://vimeo.com/xxxx/yyyy`.

-When adding the URL to the shortcode, simply remove the last string so that your shortcode would look something like this: `[wp-video-popup video="https://vimeo.com/xxxx"]`.
+When adding the URL to the shortcode, try to remove the last string so that your shortcode would look something like this: `[wp-video-popup video="https://vimeo.com/xxxx"]`.

 == Screenshots ==
 1. Live example